c0rv0s/Refundable-NFT/README.md

 See the contracts in the example folder for an example of how to create the returnable receipt on a mint or refer to the test file to see how to mint with receipt and issue refund.

 To set your own premium for returns override the `returnPrice` function with your own formula.

+## Disclaimer

+This is an unaudited concept and not production ready, use at your own risk